truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/049-the-invitation-of-a-brahma.md

 [^510]: In the Brahmajāla Sutta (DN 1.2.2-6/ii.17-19) the Buddha shows how Mahā Brahmā gives rise to the delusion that he is the supreme creator God.
 When the world begins to form again after a period of dissolution, a being of great merit is the first to be reborn in the newly formed Brahmaworld.
 Subsequently, other beings take rebirth in the Brahma-world and this causes Mahā Brahmā to imagine that he is their creator and master.
 See Bodhi, The Discourse on the All-Embracing Net of Views, pp. 69-70, 159-166.

 [^511]: This passage, parallel in structure to the corresponding passage of MN 1, is a difficult one.
 The difficulty centres around the verb used in the first four statements regarding earth, about which there is not even certainty as to the correct reading. $\overline{N} m$ prefers the BBS ed. reading apahosim, which he takes to be an aorist of pabhavati, meaning "to produce, to give being to."
-MA glosses: "I did not grasp earth through the obsessions of craving, conceit, and views." $\overline{\mathrm{N}} \mathrm{m}$ had rendered ananubhütam as "not co-essential with."
+MA glosses: "I did not grasp earth through the obsessions of craving, conceit, and views." Ñm had rendered ananubhütam as "not co-essential with."
 This has been replaced by "not commensurate with," following MA's gloss, "not reached by earth" and MT: "Its nature is not shared in common with earth."
 MA says that what is "not com- mensurate with the earthness of earth" is Nibbāna, which is detached from all that is conditioned.

 [^512]: The PTS ed. is surely mistaken in omitting here the $t i$ ending a direct quotation, and this misleads Horner into ascribing the following passage to Baka rather than to the Buddha (MLS 1:392).
 The BBS and SBJ eds. supply the $t i$.